Land & People

 Church planting spread across Canada’s provinces and reached Quebec in 1960, when Leigh and Carol Adams began a church-planting ministry in Beauport, a suburb of Quebec City.
 They were soon joined by Jessica Minns and Jan and Alice Gazdik, who had previously served in Chad and France, respectively.
 The Adamses also began a Campus Bible Fellowship ministry that supported their church planting.

-Baptist Mid-Missions is currently involved within six of Canada’s provinces, and these ministries encompass church planting, church development, native ministries, and Jewish ministries.
+Baptist Mid-Missions is currently involved in multiple Canadian provinces, and these ministries encompass church planting, church development, native ministries, Christian publications, Campus Bible Fellowship International, and Jewish ministries.
 The overall number of missionaries in Canada has been declining in the last two decades.

 It is a challenge to take an exclusive gospel to an inclusively minded populace.
 Many do not know what a Baptist is, and being an independent Baptist in Canada increases the misunderstanding.
 Church planting within the cities of Canada is expected to be slow and expensive.
 Reaching smaller communities comes with the added concerns of loneliness and a lack of services or conveniences.
 Distances between like-minded churches are often hundreds of miles.
 Fellowship is difficult to find and costly to maintain.